ich777/docker-thunderbird/README.md

 # Thunderbird in Docker optimized for Unraid
-This container will download and install Thunderbird in the preferred version and language.
+This container will download and install Thunderbird brom the prefered branch and language.

->**UPDATE:** The container will check on every restart if there is a newer version available.
+>**UPDATE:** Please use the built in updater to update Thunderbird itself.

 >**ATTENTION:** If you want to change the language, you have to delete every file in the 'thunderbird' directory except the 'profile' folder.